ccatto/dev-handbook-catto/Languages/python.md

-# Python

-# Python - Developer Handbook
+# Python - Catto Developer Handbook

 **Python** is a **high-level, interpreted, general-purpose programming language** known for its **readability, simplicity, and versatility**.